hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 tags: [ssh, web_ssh, teleport]
 ---

-The easiest way to connect to a remote server is using SSH (secure shell).
+The conventional way to connect to a remote server is through SSH (secure shell).
 It comes preinstalled on Linux and Mac, and the protocol takes care of almost anything.
 Of course, you still need to provide a password or a matching ssh key.
-On the other hand, if you're using Windows or Android, or if you find yourself on another machine, things get challenging.
+On the other hand, if you're using Windows or Android, or if you find yourself on another machine, things may get challenging.
-There are many solutions for these kinds of situations, what I'm going to write about today is called WebSSH.
+There are many solutions for these kinds of situations.
+What I'm going to write about today, is called WebSSH.

-## What is WebSSH
+## What is WebSSH?

 To put it simply, you will get a fully working terminal inside your browser.
-It's still ssh behind the scenes, with some added steps.
+It's still SSH behind the scenes, with some added steps.
 A huge advantage of this approach is the widespread support of browsers everywhere!
 If your device has a browser, It probably can be used for connecting to your servers as well.
-Looking up online, you can find different applications and libraries providing this service.
+Looking up online, you can find variety of different applications and libraries providing it.
 I suggest to search WebSSH online and read some about this technology and projects around it.

 ## Introducing Teleport

-[Teleport](https://goteleport.com/) isn't strictly used for web ssh only.
+[Teleport](https://goteleport.com/) isn't strictly used for web ssh.
 It's an open-source project for control and auditing infrastructure.
-Meaning your servers, Kubernetes clusters, running services, databases, and more.
+That means servers, Kubernetes clusters, running services, databases, and more.
 It has a paid tier with 14-day free trial, and a self-managed version which is more than enough for most use cases.
-While I'll focus on the ssh part of its capabilities, I advise you to check its docs and learn more about how it does its services and what else you can do with Teleport?!
+While I will focus on the SSH-tunnel feature, I advise you to check the [docs](https://goteleport.com/how-it-works/) and learn more about how it does its services and what else you can do with Teleport.

 ## Install